varadtrivedi/MCQ-Generator-using-NLP/README.md

-# MCQ Generator using NLP 📚
+MCQ Generator using NLP

-Automated Multiple Choice Question (MCQ) generation using NLP techniques.
-This project takes input text (e.g. passages, articles) and generates MCQs (questions, options, correct answer) automatically.
+An intelligent Multiple Choice Question (MCQ) Generator that uses Natural Language Processing (NLP) to automatically create questions, options, and answers from any given text or PDF.

+This project leverages spaCy, NLTK, and Streamlit to process text, extract key entities, and generate meaningful MCQs with distractors — all through an easy-to-use web interface.

-## 🎯 Project Overview
+Project Overview

-This repository focuses on:
-- Using NLP and language models to generate MCQs from text.
-- Techniques for distractor (wrong option) generation.
-- Evaluating quality of generated questions (fluency, relevance).
-- Deploying a simple web interface or app to enter text and receive MCQs.
+Objective

+The goal of this project is to automate the process of question generation from text passages, saving time for educators, students, and content creators.

+Features

+Takes text input (typed or uploaded .txt / .pdf files)

+Identifies key nouns and entities

+Generates fill-in-the-blank style questions

+Creates multiple-choice options (1 correct + 3 distractors)

+Displays MCQs neatly in a web interface

-## 🧰 Tech Stack & Tools
+Tech Stack and Tools
+Category	Tools Used

-- Python
+Programming Language	Python 3.13
-- NLP / Language model libraries (e.g. Hugging Face Transformers, NLTK, spaCy)
-- Deep learning frameworks (PyTorch / TensorFlow)
-- Web app: Flask / Streamlit (or custom `app.py`)
+Frontend / UI	Streamlit
-- Frontend templates (HTML, Bootstrap)
-- Jupyter Notebooks for experimentation
-- Evaluation: BLEU, human evaluation, or custom metrics
+NLP Libraries	spaCy, NLTK
+ML Frameworks	PyTorch, Transformers
+PDF Processing	PyPDF2
+Data Handling	Pandas, NumPy
+Environment	VS Code with Virtual Environment (venv)